A lot or a little?

-Suffering from a weakened heart that will soon land him in the hospital for surgery, young Shawn (voiced by David Henrie) is sent by his too-busy mother to the countryside to stay with his aunt.
+Suffering from a weakened heart that will soon land him in the hospital for surgery, young Shawn (voiced by David Henrie) is sent by his too-busy mother to the countryside to stay with his aunt in THE SECRET WORLD OF ARRIETTY.
 At first it seems like the housekeeper (Carol Burnett) will be his only companion, but then Shawn glimpses Arrietty (Bridgit Mendler), a fellow teenager who's anything but typical: She's only a few inches tall and comes from a family of Borrowers, mini-people who live in the walls and floors of the house and "borrow" small items for their use from the big residents.
 Despite Arrietty's doubts, she and Shawn become friends.
 But their kind and gentle friendship may be the very reason that Arrietty and her family must move away.

 Is it any good?

 The beauty of Studio Ghibli movies is that they have such depth and heart, and this film is a perfect example.
 On the surface is the wonder of a teen discovering a miniature counterpart who lives in a world much like his own, only within the walls and under the floorboards of his house.
 But even more substantial is how the movie straightforwardly presents the plight of a boy who's often left alone and is lonely, and of a girl who doesn't get to interact with others like herself.
 In Ghibli movies, children and teens are allowed to be sad, despondent, worried, afraid, and burdened -- it's not a sugar-coated world.
 And yet the story unfurls with no heavy-handedness, just a realism that doesn't condescend to its young audience.
 Our kids can handle complicated material, as long as it's handled intelligently and with compassion.